BCharash/PraiasPortugal/docs/architecture.md

 ## Purpose

-This document describes the architectural organization of **Praias de Portugal**.
+This document describes the architectural organization of Praias de Portugal.

 The architecture is intended to be simple, modular, and scalable.
 It separates domain concepts from application logic, presentation, and external services, allowing the application to evolve without major structural changes.